 Do you want nice marble or granite countertops, but those materials are a little out of your spending range?
 If so, check with the supply stores to see if they have a remnant section (most do) and see what they have.
 If you go at just the right time, you may just find a great deal on the perfect countertop for your kitchen remodel and you will be able to have that beautiful look for a fraction of what you would pay for a new piece.

 There is no written rule anywhere that says a person must spend a fortune on brand new appliances during a kitchen remodel.
 You can find almost new or even new with a few cosmetic flaws for a much lower price than a new appliance sold at retail value.
-Scratch and dent shops and used appliance stores can save you up to thousands of dollars and you can often find perfect appliances to have the look you want.
+A budget friendly remodeling tip is to search scratch and dent shops and used appliance stores.
+These places can save you up to thousands of dollars and you can often find perfect appliances to have the look you want.

 Lighting is going to be one of the top things to think about during a kitchen remodel.
 Take time to plan for under cabinet lighting or lighting that is flush with the ceiling for a modern look and better lighting throughout the kitchen.
 Brighter lighting is good for work areas such as over an island or over counters while softer light is ideal near the dinner table or in a bar area.